sjasvinder/CaseStudyProject/README.md

 # Handling Challenges/Resources

- 1.Online Tutorials
+1. Online Tutorials

- 2.Practice Code
+2. Practice Code

- 3.Working with Classmates
+3. Working with Classmates

- 4.Referring to Canvas-class Cloud Recording
+4. Referring to Canvas-class Cloud Recording

 5. Defining Problems

 6. Implementing Divide & conquer strategy

 7. Plan & action

- 8. Finally When refreshing the page, the app is reset and worked fine
+8. Finally, when refreshing the page, the app is reset and worked fine

- 9. Ofcourse Coffee
+9. And Of course, my Coffee

 # Platform
   Windows 11